dotmilk/mu/README.md

 <a name="MuCollection+sort"></a>

 ### muCollection.sort(comparator, reverse)
-Sort the collection, may or may not work, haven't test it lol
+Sort the collection, may or may not work, haven't tested it in any real manner

 **Kind**: instance method of [<code>MuCollection</code>](#MuCollection)